elliotenglish/knowledge_base/multiview_reconstruction.md

 Eigenvalue constraint (TODO: explanation): $$E E^T E-\frac{1}{2}trace(E E^T)E=0$$

-Which results in 3 constraints as the offdiagonals are trivially true.
+Which results in 3 constraints as the off-diagonals are trivially true.
 As for the effect we show this as follows.
 We first decompose $E$ into an SVD $E=U\Sigma V^T$ and then simplify the expression.

 $$U\Sigma V^T V \Sigma U^T U\Sigma V^T-\frac{1}{2}\sum_i \Sigma_{ii}^2 E=0$$